kian-weimer/django-with-selenium/README.md

     $ python manage.py shell

 ## Run automated tests
-This will run all of the automated tests for a given app (i.e. polls)
+This will run all of the automated tests for a given app (i.e. polls).

     $ python manage.py test <app_name>